rtfisher/self_heating_network/README.md

  Then to run the script, simply cd back to the top level and run

  `python3 self_heating.py`

+ The command line options can be displayed by running

+ `python3 self_heating.py --help`

  PGO11: https://arxiv.org/abs/1106.3696

  pynucastro: https://pynucastro.github.io/pynucastro/